deflect-ca/banjax/PSEUDOCODE_DESCRIPTION.md

 The actual code has some extra stuff to deal with adding/removing iptables rules and clearing stale decisions from the Nginx cache.

-[XXX todo] Banjax-go's predecessor never unblocked an IP after it triggered a rule (it would stay in effect until ATS restarted).
+[XXX todo] banjax's predecessor never unblocked an IP after it triggered a rule (it would stay in effect until ATS restarted).
 We probably want to add an explicit time limit somewhere (per rule or global?).
 Also, note to self to be careful here: when I delete a regex-triggered Decision, it should probably restore any Decision that might have been loaded from the config file.